FredHutch/lf-backup/README.md

-The script has the following features:
+The script had the following original feature requests:

 * take a file list from CSV file or SQL DB and backup each file to object storage (e.g. swift)